dbmdz/wolpi/docs/extensions.md

         height: int
         scale_factors: list[int]

-    # Set of metadata about the image that can be provided by the
+    # Optional set of metadata about the image that can be provided by the
     # resolver to avoid having Wolpi read the image just to extract
     # this information for `info.json` requests
     class ImageInfo(TypedDict):